GLOBAL MARKETS-Stocks rise to 6-week high on Fed view, higher oil prices

 "It's all related.
 Oil is moving higher on the diminished threat of higher rates," said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.

-Higher interest rates boost the U.S. dollar, which in turn hurts dollar-denominated commodity prices.
+Higher rates boosts the U.S. dollar, which in turn hurts dollar-denominated commodity prices.

-Worries over potential supply shortages from attacks on Nigeria's oil industry helped boost oil prices, as did expectations of a likely drop in U.S. crude stocks, a third decline in as many weeks.
+Helping oil prices rally were worries over potential supply shortages from attacks on Nigeria's oil industry and expectations of a likely drop in U.S. crude stockpiles, its third decline in as many weeks.

-"With the industry projecting a decline in total U.S. crude oil stocks in this week's reports, the market bears are remaining on the sidelines," said Dominick Chirichella, senior partner at the Energy Management Institute in New York.

 The price of oil has nearly doubled since January, boosted largely by a spate of unplanned outages that have eroded production in Canada, Venezuela, Libya and Nigeria, along with a steady decline in higher-cost U.S. shale output.

-Strength in energy shares pushed the S&P 500 index to within 16 points of its record high, while the Dow Jones industrial average climbed above 18,000 for the first time since April.
-Chevron rose 2.5 percent and Exxon gained as much as 1.8 percent to a 52-week high of $90.91.
+Strength in energy shares pushed the S&P 500 index to within 16 points of its record high and the Dow Jones industrial average above 18,000 for the first time since April.
+Chevron rose 2.3 percent and Exxon gained as much as 1.6 percent to a 52-week high of $90.77.

-The MSCI world equity index was up 0.61 percent, its fourth session of gains.
+The MSCI world equity index was up 0.75 percent, on pace for its fourth session of gains.

-In the bond market, U.S. Treasury prices rose, boosted by expectations the Fed will not raise interest rates for several months.
-But they briefly pared gains after the government had to pay more to sell new notes.
+The dollar index, which measures the greenback against a basket of six major rivals, was last down 0.09 percent to 93.814 as investors speculate on the timing on a U.S. rate increase following Yellen's comments Monday.

-The Treasury sold $24 billion in three-year notes at a high yield of 0.93 percent, around half a basis point above where the notes had traded before the auction.
+In the bond market, the U.S. Treasury Department sold $24 billion of three-year notes at a yield of 0.930 percent, the highest yield at an auction of this maturity since March, according to Treasury data.

-Benchmark 10-year notes gained 3/32 in price to yield 1.713 percent, down from 1.723 percent late on Monday.
+Benchmark 10-year notes were last up 5/32 in price to yield 1.7074 percent, down from 1.723 percent late on Monday.
 The yields have risen from two-month lows of 1.697 percent hit on Friday.

 Brent crude settled up 89 cents, or 1.76 percent at $51.44 a barrel, while U.S. crude settled up 67 cents, or 1.35 percent, at $50.36.

-Gold eased as investors turned cautious after the metal failed to sustain a recent rally.
-Spot gold prices were down 0.1 percent to $1,243.57 an ounce, still near a 2-week high.
-(Additional reporting by Chuck Mikolajczak and Barani Krishnanin New York; Editing by Nick Zieminski and Dan Grebler)
+Gold was little changed as investors paused after the metal's recent rally.
+Spot gold prices were up 0.06 percent to $1,245.51 an ounce, near a 2-week high.
+(Additional reporting by Chuck Mikolajczak in New York and Yashaswini Swamynathan in Bengaluru; Editing by Bernadette Baum and Nick Zieminski)

 * Concert Pharmaceuticals provides further details on CTP-656 development in U.S. and Europe